Don't Listen to Wall Street Stock Recommendations

 These stories show how money and pressure can make smart people ignore the truth.

 Beyond the big picture, this puts individual analysts in tough spots.
-They want to do good work but face pressure to play nice, which can hurt their careers and sense of right and wrong.
+Even if they want to do good work, they face pressure to play nice, which can hurt their careers.